blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_proposeRetireProgram
+ec_proposeRetireProgram
 ------------------------

 Propose to retire the program.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 Must be a validator.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``preservedValidators`` String - A comma seperated validator public key list.
 Valiators in this list will be preserved, other validators will be deactivated.
 	* ``reason`` String - (optional) Reason.